How to Increase Cold Email Responses by 25%

 7) Insert Social Sharing Buttons in Your Emails

-If you’re looking for how to improve your click-through rates in emails, one of the best things you can do is add social sharing buttons to your emails.
+If you’re looking for ways to improve your email click-through rates, one of the best is to add social sharing buttons.

 Here are 4 reasons why social share buttons are important in emails:

-- Build Relationships: They can help build relationships with potential customers or clients.
-Sharing emails lets, you know that someone is interested in what you have to say and wants to promote your business to their own network.
+1. Build Relationships: They can help build relationships with potential customers or clients.
+Sharing emails lets you know that someone is interested in what you say and wants to promote your business to their network.

-- Increased Visibility: They can increase the visibility of your brand.
-The more people who see your email, the more likely they will remember your brand and click through when they see it in their inbox again.
+2. Increased Visibility: They can increase your brand’s visibility.
+The more people who see your email, the more likely they are to remember your brand and click through when they see it in their inbox again.

-- Lead Generation: This can help generate new leads.
-Your email could reach a whole new group of potential customers or clients if someone forwards your email to their network.
+3. Lead Generation: This can help generate new leads.
+If someone forwards your email to their network, your email could reach a whole new group of potential customers or clients.

 So, if you’re not already using social sharing buttons in your cold emails, be sure to start doing so today.